 A Common Question

-Go for the true alternative gemstone…Go for Spinel and add radiance to your aura.
+With this in mind, go for the true alternative gemstone…Go for Spinel and add radiance to your aura.

 Davenport, C 2017, Black's Prince's Ruby, Illustration, Wikipedia, viewed 19 April 2019, <https://en.wikipedia.org/wiki/Black_Prince%27s_Ruby#/media/File:Imperial_State_Crown.png>, Creative Commons license: <https://commons.wikimedia.org/wiki/File:ImperialStateCrown.jpg#/media/File:ImperialStateCrown.jpg>.